 As a youngster, Briegel caddied for the University of Michigan golf team and admired the swing of Ben Smith and tried to copy it.
 He also studied the shot-making skills of two other former Wolverines, Chuck Kocsis and John “Woody” Malloy.
 He chose well – all three are in the Hall of Fame.

 On the national scene, he played in four U.S. Amateur Public Links Championships, two U.S. Senior Amateurs and one U.S. Senior Open.
 He won the 70-plus division of the British Senior Open-Amateur in 1996 and won three Michigan Publinx Seniors Golf Association (MPSGA) Open-Amateur Championships.
-Throughout his illustrious golf career, he was known as a long driver and has shot his age or better countless times.
+Throughout his illustrious golf career, he was known as a long driver and shot his age or better countless times, even making news when at age 95 he shot a 71, and at age 98 shot a 72.

 Year inducted: 2011